moto-timo/meta-dotnet/README.md

 # meta-dotnet
-Yocto meta-layer for dotnet core 5.1 for armv7
+Yocto meta-layer for dotnet core 5.1 and 6.0 for armv7 and x64

 # Usage